Chart Color Schemes

 Housing

-Ascot features a more urban dwelling mix with significant apartment living, with above-average rates of outright home ownership
+Ascot features a more urban dwelling mix with significant apartment living

-Ascot's dwelling structures, as per the latest Census, consisted of 42.9% houses and 57.2% other dwellings.
-Brisbane metro had no reported data for these categories at that time.
-Home ownership in Ascot stood at 28.9%, with mortgaged properties at 29.2% and rented dwellings at 41.8%.
-The median monthly mortgage repayment was $2,400, aligning with Brisbane metro's figure.
-Median weekly rent in Ascot was $390, while Brisbane metro had no reported data for this category.
-Nationally, Ascot's mortgage repayments were higher than the Australian average of $1,863, and rents exceeded the national figure of $375.
+Ascot's dwelling structure, as recorded in the latest Census, consisted of 42.9% houses and 57.2% other dwellings including semi-detached properties, apartments, and 'other' dwellings.
+Home ownership stood at 28.9%, with mortgaged dwellings at 29.2% and rented ones at 41.8%.
+The median monthly mortgage repayment was $2,400, while the median weekly rent was $390.
+Nationally, Ascot's mortgage repayments were significantly higher than the Australian average of $1,863, with rents exceeding the national figure of $375.

 Frequently Asked Questions - Housing